learn-co-curriculum/hs-db-demo/README.md

 At this point our `Jungle` class has only one line `has_many :animals`.
 We haven't defined any reader or writer methods or attribute accessors.
 So how can we do `name=`?
 This is a method provided by ActiveRecord.
 It acts similar to a write method, by assigning a name value to an instance of the Jungle class.
 It also does one more important thing, when we call `amazon.save!` it adds this value to the name column in the jungles table.
 For this reason, we can no longer use `attr_accessor`.

 ###
 Now let's add an animals tables.
 We can do this the same way that we added the jungles table but there is one important column that we need to add, a `jungle_id` column.
-The `has_many` and `belongs_to` associations that we set up in our Jungle and Animal classes will help us set up the relationships between these objects, but they will not work properly without this `jungle_id` column.
+The `has_many` and `belongs_to` associations that we set up in our `Jungle` and `Animal` classes will help us set up the relationships between these objects, but they will not work properly without this `jungle_id` column.

-Let's set up a new Jungle and a new Animal:
+Let's set up a new jungle and a new animal:

 ```ruby
 amazon = Jungle.new